adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_06_28/transcription.md

 Citizens shall be
 limited to no more than five minutes speaking time per Agenda item on which the public is allowed to speak, unless additional or less time is determined by the presiding officer.
-Total citizen in- put on any subject under Council consideration can be further limited to a fixed period by the presiding officer.
+Total citizen in-put on any subject under Council consideration can be further limited to a fixed period by the presiding officer.
 A majority vote of the Council may alter the time limitations of this rule.